Subscribe to Updates

 What causes denture stomatitis?

-We all have candida and hundreds of other species of microorganism in our mouth.
-But if we overlook our routine oral health practices and daily denture cleaning tasks, we are prone to destructive damages by theses intraoral species.
-Candida are normal organisms found in oral cavity and are able to stick to our oral mucous surface inside the mouth and on the surface of dentures.
-Candida or thrush can develop as a result of poor oral hygiene, infections, damages by ill-fitting dentures, xerostomia, systemic diseases and other intraoral irritants.
+Candida are normal organisms found in the oral cavity and can stick to our oral mucous surface inside the mouth and on the surface of dentures.
+Candida or thrush can develop as a result of poor oral hygiene, infections, damage by ill-fitting dentures, xerostomia, systemic diseases, and other intraoral irritants.
 The buildup of plaque biofilm and calculus house species of bacteria and fungal biofilm in oral cavity.
-Thus, if plaque is not removed and these conditions persist, gums and plate under your dentures will be targeted by these harmful fugal activities.
-The main causes of denture stomatitis are:

-• poor oral hygiene
+• Poor oral hygiene

-• poor denture cleaning
+• Poor denture cleaning

-• continuously wearing the dentures
+• Continuously wearing the dentures

-• excessive pressures and trauma by ill-fitting dentures to the soft tissues
+• Excessive pressures and trauma by ill-fitting dentures to the soft tissues

-• nutritional deficiencies
+• Nutritional deficiencies

-• xerostomia (dry mouth)
+• Xerostomia (dry mouth)

-• certain conditions and diseases like immunodeficiency problems, diabetes or aging conditions
+• Certain conditions and diseases like immunodeficiency problems, diabetes or aging conditions

-• allergic reactions
+• Allergic reactions

-• tobacco use
+• Tobacco use

 How is denture stomatitis treated?